-Android is the Open source Operating System which can be customized by any one to run on almost any kind of devices because of these compatibility there any list of pros and cons.
-It is very difficult task to keep up such flexibility and bullet-proof security.
+Android is the Open source Operating System which can be customized by anyone to run on almost any kind of devices because of this compatibility there any list of pros and cons.
+It is a very difficult task to keep up such flexibility and bullet-proof security.

-A new kind off Malware is discovered by security researchers at check point which is nicknamed “Gooligan”.
+A new kind of Malware is discovered by security researchers at the checkpoint which is nicknamed “Gooligan”.
 This malware is often downloaded via external untrusted sources which then uses the Google credentials on older versions of Android to generate fraudulent installs of the apps.

 Check Point has a good number of applications that they have distinguished as being infected with this malware.
 So on the off-chance that you have any of the applications specified in the list installed on your device, there is a decent possibility your account was compromised.
 The infection of this Malware stretches out over to big business accounts too, so it won’t hurt to twofold check.